sari-rahul/online-quize/README.md

 ### Content

-- The content and concept of this project was refferd from the Cake styling and Cakes Berlin websites.They are bakers based in Stuttgart and Berlin respectively.
+- The content of this project was refferd from W3Schools websites.

-- The instructions for implementation was taken from the [Debug Media](https://www.youtube.com/watch?v=uhWvXeCEbHw) youtube channel.
++ The instructions for implementation was taken from the [Great Stack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=11s&ab_channel=GreatStack)  youtube channel.